zanhecht/AccessControl/README.md

 LOCKOUT_MAX in the CONFIGURATION section of the code.

 Hit "*" to ring the doorbell.
 The green light will come on for half a second.
+You can also wire a physical doorbell button between DOORBELL_BUTTON_PIN and ground.

 Enter the configuration code or card to enter configuration mode.
 Reader will beep/flash amber twice.
+Reader will automatically exit from confirmation mode after a set amount of time with no input.

 ### Configuration Mode (Two amber flashes, then solid amber)